Menu

 Corticosteroid medications like prednisone are also used.
 They lessen the immune response and help with inflammation.

-Biologics are medicines which come from natural, or biological, sources.
+Biologics are medicines that come from natural, or biological, sources.
 Some of these, like anakinra (Kineret) or tocilizumab (Actemra), are also used to treat systemic-onset juvenile rheumatoid arthritis.

 Children with this condition should get plenty of rest, especially when they have symptoms.
 When they feel up to it, exercise can help keep their joints strong and working well.
 Physical therapy also helps.